The film of the Victoria Racing Club Derby of 1897

 Ernest Jardine Thwaites and Robert William Harvie made several films during the Melbourne spring racing season of 1897: of the Caulfield Cup, the VRC Derby, and the Melbourne Cup.
 Each film was celebrated at the time because it was shown on the evening of the day on which it was shot, i.e. about 6 hours later.
 It was also said that Thwaites made all the equipment – camera, film perforator, etc – used to produce these films.

 A week following the 1897 Melbourne Cup race, Melbourne newspapers advertised a "pocket cinematographe" showing the "great race reproduced with marvellous realism".
 This was a flick-book (or flip-book or flickograph), with each photograph from the film reproduced on a separate page so that when the pages are flicked through, the illusion of motion results.
 They were available for sixpence from principal booksellers, or, though possibly from another manufacturer, at the London, American Supply Stores.
-The Melbourne Museum and the National Film and Sound Archive of Australia each have one of these in their collections; Thwaites and Harvie are stated, on the cover, to be the copyright holders.
-In October 2011 the NFSA made digital copies of the images in theirs, adjusted the registration, and made a very short video that simulates the effect of flicking through the book.
+The Melbourne Museum and the National Film and Sound Archive of Australia each has one of these in its collection; Thwaites and Harvie are stated, on the cover, to be the copyright holders.
+In October 2011 the NFSA made digital copies of the images in its copy, adjusted the registration, and made a very short video that simulates the effect of flicking through the book.

 The blue ribbon film